About the Nelson Tasman and Marlborough regions…

-Nelson Tasman shines with its superb and varied outdoor environment with plenty of hiking, kayaking, cruising and biking options, great retail outlets, great seafood, wine and beer, more than 300 working artists and galleries and its great weather and events.
+Nelson Tasman shines with its superb and varied outdoor environment.
+There’s plenty of hiking, kayaking, cruising and biking options, great retail outlets, delicious seafood, wine and beer, more than 300 working artists and galleries and great weather and events.

-The Nelson and Marlborough regions provide an extremely diverse range of landscape and activities in a relatively compact area, providing Simply Wild Journeys with many options for designing tailored luxury and premium trips, from scenic and cultural interests, to world class “soft” active experiential adventure.
+The Nelson and Marlborough regions provide an extremely diverse range of landscapes and activities in a relatively compact area.
+Together they provide Simply Wild Journeys with many options for designing tailored luxury and premium trips.
+From scenic and cultural interests, to world class “soft” active experiential adventure.

 Abel Tasman National Park

-The Abel Tasman National Park is New Zealand’s only coastal National Park – and its golden sandy beaches and clear turquoise water make it one of the most popular.
-The sheltered bays are popular for cruising, sailing and sea kayaking.
+The Abel Tasman National Park is New Zealand’s only coastal National Park.
+Its golden sandy beaches and clear turquoise water make it one of the most popular.
+The sheltered bays are ideal for cruising, sailing and sea kayaking.
 On land, the Abel Tasman Coast Track follows the coastline through lush native bush, over limestone cliffs and along golden sandy beaches.
 This is one of the Department of Conservation’s “Great Walks”.
 The Abel Tasman at 22,500 ha (56,000 acres) is the smallest National Park in New Zealand but its outstanding, attractive coastline makes it the second most visited National Park in the country.